Sander-Works/Parallell-labs/lab2/lab2.md

    ![](/img/github_3.png)

 Now, you will have all the files of lab2 on your computer.
 From next labs, just run the command `git pull upstream main` and repeat step #4 and #5.

-## What To Submit

-Complete the the exercises in this lab and put your code along with **lab2_report** (Markdown, TXT or PDF file) into the **lab2** directory of your repository.
-Commit and push your changes and remember to check the GitHub website to make sure all files have been submitted.

 ## Introduction To Java Executors